code-for-charlottesville/LAJC-Wage-Theft-Data/Data preprocessing/readme.md

-Please store your scripts for cleaning the data here. **We welcome all platforms/software/languages!**
+Please store your scripts for cleaning the data in this folder. **We welcome all platforms/software/languages!**